Making your new cat feel at home copyright (c) 2021 Frania Shelley-Grielen.

 - Set up your new cat in a separate room if possible initially, such as your

 bedroom or an office.
-Avoid the bathroom, these rooms are the least welcoming
+Avoid the bathroom, these rooms are the least

-corner of a room where you can set up cat furniture,
+concentrate on a corner of a room where you can set up cat furniture,

 litter box (placed in the farthest spot from food and cat furniture), etc.

 Your cat's natural instinct will be to hide first and get the lay of the land

 from a "safe" perspective.
 Which is why a cat in a new home or seeking

-a cat basket or a cardboard box turned on the side
+a cat basket or a cardboard box turned on the side with some fleece

-week.
 After a week, leave the door to this room ajar, so kitty can return from

 exploring to his now known space.

 - A new place will probably mean a loss of appetite.
-Most cats will not openly eat
+Most cats will not openly

-under cover of night.
+this under cover of night.
 This is natural, your cat is stressed and is simply

 operating on "safe mode" at the moment.
 Make the most enticing food

 - Cats and dogs are crepuscular animals, which simply means they are naturally